-We have been hearing for years that Japanese students do better than U.S. students in math in Japan.
+We have been hearing for years that students in Japan do better than U.S. students in math.
 The Asian students are ahead by the middle of first grade.
 And the gap widens every year thereafter.

 Many explanations have been given, including less diversity and a longer school year.
 Japanese students attend school 240 days a year.